 Why Monster Movers are the best long distance movers?

-• They pickup and deliver all long distance moves with a trained, professional crew of Monster Movers – no day labor here!
+• Their movers pickup and deliver all long distance moves with a trained, professional crew of Monster Movers – no day labor here!

-• They own and operate our own fleet of 26 FT 2018 or newer moving box trucks ensuring we won’t be putting your shipment on with a bunch of others on a huge tractor trailer where things are loaded/offloaded/moved along the way
+• The company owns and operates our own fleet of 26 FT 2018 or newer moving box trucks ensuring we won’t be putting your shipment on with a bunch of others on a huge tractor trailer where things are loaded/offloaded/moved along the way

 • Monster Movers will take the care to ensure a safe and smooth long distance moving experience for you and your possessions

 • We have seen them tackle long distance moves small and large, with any level of complexity